13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 It’s a bit sharper than the Canon 50-millimeter F1.4G lens.

-Close-up image quality is very poor soft, and ghostly, I stopped down to F2.8 very simple huge improvement, and F4 looks even a bit sharper.
+The close-up image quality is very poor, soft, and ghostly.
+Stopping down to F2.8 is a huge improvement; F4 looks sharper.

-Let’s talk about at lens’s pocket or the quality of its autofocus backgrounds.
+Let’s talk about the lens’s pocket or the quality of its autofocus backgrounds.

 It’s not perfectly soft in all situations, but to my eye, it does look a little smoother than the usual fair lens in this class.